frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

     "Platforms": [
         "ESP32"
     ],
+	"Devices": [
+        "100000000068B6B33CDA80": "ESP32_S3_ALL"
+	]
     "ReservedSerialPorts": ["COM5", "COM30", "COM31", "COM32", "COM33"]
 }
 ```
 with:

-- `GlobalSettingsDirectoryPath` is the path to the directory containing another `nano.devices.json` file.
+- `Import` is the path to another `nano.devices.json` file.
 That file is read first, then the content of this file is used to overwrite the settings from that file.
+The name of the file can be anything and does not have to be `nano.devices.json`.
+The value of *Import* can also be an array of other files.
 - `NuGetPackageList` is the path to a [file](#nuget-package-list) that lists the allowed versions of the NuGet packages.
 - `NanoFFPath` is the path to the `nanoff.exe` file that is used to deploy firmware, applications and files to a device.
 If it is not present, the global tool is used.
 - `NanoCLRPath` is the path to the `nanoclr.exe` file that is used to run the Virtual nanoDevice.
 If it is not present, the global tool is used.